 Audio is king, after all it’s why you’re here, right?
 So, firstly set up Cleanfeed so that it’s working the way you want it.
 Connect with guests and establish your high-quality audio links.

-If you need to familiarise yourself, have a look our Your First Interview guide.
+If you need to familiarise yourself, have a look at Your First Interview guide.

-Making sure Cleanfeed is connected and stable is the first crucial setup to an enjoyable session.
+Making sure Cleanfeed is connected and stable is the first crucial step to an enjoyable session.
 It rules itself out as an issue when you start to introduce any video app alongside Cleanfeed.
-It means your attention, if needed, can be diagnosing issues with the video app, rather than Cleanfeed.
+It means your attention, if needed, can be focused on diagnosing issues with the video app, rather than Cleanfeed.

-At this stage you have all your guests connected and working as expected in your Cleanfeed studio.
+At this stage you will have all your guests connected and the audio working as expected in your Cleanfeed studio.
 If you haven’t, we’d recommend spending a bit more time ensuring each guest is sounding as great as possible.
-We have a range of articles and FAQ's for you to look through if you are experiencing any issues.
+We have a range of articles and FAQ entries for you to look through if you are experiencing any issues.

 OK, let’s connect up with Zoom.
 If you are the session host or joining a session, the steps will be the same for both.

 First, join without computer audio.
 This is self-explanatory.
 You have already established your audio with Cleanfeed and so you don’t want to confuse things by introducing another set of audio being sent and received by Zoom.